-Type a value in any of the boxes and hit the Enter key, press “Update” or click anywhere else on the page to update the other values.
+Type a value in any of the boxes and either hit the Enter key, press “Update,” or click/touch anywhere outside the input field to update the other values.

 Check “Round Values” to round all numbers to 2 digits after the decimal point.
 Check “Round Up” as well to round every number up to the smallest integer that is large enough to contain the actual value.

 In case you are wondering: yes, two larger units after exabyte (exbibyte) exist.
 They are the ‘zettabyte’ (‘zebibyte’) and ‘yottabyte’ (yobibyte) respectively.